 How to Respond When Someone Says They Like You

+There are short-term and long-term processes that have to happen when someone likes you as more than a friend.
+The mistakes people make in these situations are the subject of many comedies and tragedies alike from Greek mythology to Sex and the City.
 There are no real hard and fast rules for human relationships, no matter how many books and TV talk show hosts may like to pretend otherwise.
-However, there are some guidelines to dealing with affection that may help reduce the drama involved and may potentially lead to a very happy romance.
+However, there are some guidelines for dealing with affection that may help reduce the drama involved and may lead to a happy romance.

 Say Thank You